fluttermelbourne/meetup/README.md

 Flutter Melbourne is a group that meets regularly to work on and discuss all things Flutter.
 We are your 'in person' channel for all things going on in the Flutter world and Melbourne spacifically.

-* [GitHub Wiki](https://github.com/fluttermelbourne/meetup/wiki) - here we post things like shared code, slide packs, examples and longer content
+* [Wiki](https://github.com/fluttermelbourne/meetup/wiki) - here we post things like shared code, slide packs, examples and longer content

 * [Meetup](https://www.meetup.com/Flutter-Melbourne/) - join the group to get details on all of our events